nielsberglund/nielsblogsource/content/post/2023-02-26-interesting-stuff---week-8-2023.md

   - OpenAI
   - SQL Server
   - MacOS
-description: This week I cover Linux containers on Apple Silicone.
+description: This week I cover Linux containers on Apple Silicon.
 There is also how to use Mastodon, Kafka and Open Search together.
 Let us not forget my post about leaderboards and Azure Data Explorer.
 ---

 As opposed to last week with no Kafka related "stuff", this week there is a fair chunk.
-So, in this roundup you get a link to Linux containers on Apple Silicone.
+So, in this roundup you get a link to Linux containers on Apple Silicon.
 A deep dive into Microsoft LMOps, Mastodon, Kafka and OpenSearch.

 I appear in this roundup with a link to the first post in a series about developing Leaderboards using Kafka and Azure Data Explorer.
 Oh, there is also something about running Kafka on Kubernetes.